psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 At the conference, there is a Spanish-language [Charlas](https://us.pycon.org/2024/speaking/charlas/) track.

 We also personally met other Pythonistas from as far as Brasil, Namibia, Ghana, South Korea, and Japan.
-We stumbled upon the Candy Exchange hosted by Python En Espanol community in the expo hall.
+We stumbled upon the Candy Exchange hosted by Python en Español community in the expo hall.

 #### Our Talk about Podcast was accepted